Loading slang details...

 "drop" means A request for a taxi/okada to take you directly to your destination (not a shared ride).
 In Africa, the nuance may be more specific.

-"People use "drop" to mean a request for a taxi/okada to take you directly to your destination (not a shared ride)."
+Readers land on this entry to decode "drop" — A request for a taxi/okada to take you directly to your destination (not a shared ride).
+This page is filed under Africa.
+Related themes on this page: transport, taxi, request.

 Casual and context-dependent.